Learn Chinese Pinyin — A Beginner's Guide

 Tone 声调 shēngdiào The pitch pattern that helps distinguish meaning

 If you're a beginner, the most important thing to understand is this: in Mandarin, the tone is part of the word.
-It is not optional.
-It is not decoration.
-If you change the tone, you may change the word entirely.
+It is not optional or decorative.

 Tone Mark Description Example